-If you terminate your employment with an NMERB employer prior to retirement, you are entitled to request a withdrawal of your member contributions.
+If you terminate your employment with an NMERB employer prior to retirement, you are entitled to request a refund of your member contributions.
 NMERB recommends that you ask questions about your options and consider the information before acting.

-If you opt to withdraw your member contributions, you must withdraw the entire amount.
+If you opt to obtain a refund of your member contributions, you must withdraw the entire amount.
 Employer contributions are not refundable.
 When you withdraw your contributions, you forfeit your service credit and your tier status.
 The Request for Refund and/or Rollover form is available on the NMERB website.

-If you are requesting your funds within 90 days of termination, your employer must certify that you are no longer working.
+If you request a refund within 90 days of termination, your employer must certify that you are no longer working.